dusrdev/ArrowDb/src/ArrowDbCore/Readme.Nuget.md

 * Cross-Platform and Fully AOT-compatible
 * Super-Easy API near mirroring of `Dictionary<TKey, TValue>`

+## A Note on `null` Values

+`ArrowDb` enforces a "no `null`s" policy by design.
+Attempting to `Upsert` a `null` value will be rejected and return `false`.
+This simplifies the developer experience by guaranteeing that if a key exists, its value is never `null`.
+This eliminates the need for null-checking after retrieval, leading to cleaner and more predictable application code.

+This policy does not affect value types (`structs`); their `default` values (e.g., `0` for an `int`) are considered valid.

 Information on usage can be found in the [README](https://github.com/dusrdev/ArrowDb/blob/stable/README.md).